izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Orientation.md

 while trying to update configuration at runtime can be reported via Slack notifications, and the server will continue running with a cached version of the previous configuration until fixed.

-The `Globals.json` file may include other configuration files by path.
+Horde configuration files may include other configuration files by path.
 For CI use cases, for example, it can be convenient to configure each stream within the stream itself.

 ## Projects and Streams